 Motorcycle ice racing started in Scandinavia in the 1930s and has spread to other temperate-climate countries.
 It is held on ovals on frozen lakes or on ice-covered stadium tracks, and the bikes use spiked (studded) tires.

 Motorcycle hill climbs are uphill-road races in which each rider races against the clock, and only one machine is in motion at any time.

-Sport Motorcycling represents the ground base for Sponsor Square, we work for bring brands onboard to the national and international road racing sporting programmes in order to explore how shared values can generate new opportunities and enlarge your brand exposure with the main goal to consolidate your long term business objectives.
+Sport Motorcycling represents the ground base for Sponsor Square, we work for bring brands onboard to the national and international road racing sporting programmes, in order to explore how shared values can generate new opportunities and enlarge business and brand exposure.
+And with the main goal to consolidate our clients’ long term business objectives.

 If you are keen to know more about a single road racing championship program write to email@example.com we get back to you on our best from sponsorship vision.